magicleap/developer-portal-docs/docs/guides/unreal/unreal-getting-started.md

 ---
 id: unreal-getting-started
-title: Getting started with Unreal Engine 5
+title: Getting Started
-sidebar_position: 2
+sidebar_position: 1
 date: 08/30/2023
 tags: [Android,Unreal Engine,Getting Started]
 keywords: [Android,Unreal Engine,Getting Started]

 ---

-This preview version of the Magic Leap 2 SDK for Unreal Engine 5 (ML2 Unreal SDK) lets you create apps for Magic Leap 2 devices using Unreal Engine, the 3D graphics engine created by Epic Games.
+This preview version of the Magic Leap 2 SDK for Unreal Engine 5 (Magic Leap 2 Unreal SDK) lets you create apps for Magic Leap 2 devices using Unreal Engine, the 3D graphics engine created by Epic Games.

-Most functionality in the ML2 Unreal SDK is exposed through OpenXR.
-Some optional APIs, like extended controller and camera functionality, require the Magic Leap Native API SDK (ML2 C SDK), also called the C API.
+Most functionality in the Magic Leap 2 Unreal SDK is exposed through OpenXR.
+Some optional APIs, like extended controller and camera functionality, require the Magic Leap Native API SDK (Magic Leap 2 C SDK), also called the C API.
 Some plugins expose their functionality through components and Blueprint function libraries.

-Vulkan is the only graphics pipeline supported with the ML2 Unreal SDK.
+Vulkan is the only graphics pipeline supported with the Magic Leap 2 Unreal SDK.
 Unreal Engine has support for the Vulkan API built in.

 ## Prerequisites